CongLeSolutionX/Prompt-IDE-xAI/README.md

-# Prompt-IDE-xAI
+# Prompt IDE from xAI
-This is clone version of PromptIDE by X
+This is replicated version of PromptIDE by X